loisft/loisft.github.io/_pages/about.md

 ## mathematical interests

-- moduli spaces of curves
+- moduli spaces of curves and bundles
 - rational points/curves on varieties and variants such as Campana points/curves
-- $$p$$-adic/motivic integration, applications to arithmetics
+- $$p$$-adic/motivic integration, applications to geometry and arithmetics
 - birational geometry, applications to arithmetics

+## contact

+Courriel : lois dot my name at ista.ac.at

 ## PhD thesis